tdijital/psrecovery-py/README.md

 - [ ] Use file signatures to identify unidentified Inode file types
 - [ ] Use Unreal TOC files to identify inodes with no direct.
 - [ ] Use Unreal TOC files to identify carved files
+- [ ] Create scans folder if it doesn't exist

 ### Experimental TODO
 - [ ] Scan for unclaimed inidrect block tables